caserta80/wordpress-ubuntu-setup/README.md

 # WordPress Ubuntu Setup

-A comprehensive guide to installing and configuring WordPress on an Ubuntu server.
+A comprehensive guide to installing and configuring WordPress on Apache2 server.
 This repository is tailored to simplify the process with step-by-step instructions and automated scripts.

 ## Features
 - Detailed setup instructions